motherjones/simple-slider/README.md

 ]);

 ```

+You'll replace our text, images, and videos with your own, unless you are also a fan of fainting goats and kittens.

 ### 3) Style your slider
 You're welcome to use our default slider style (found in demo/style.css), or style to your own taste.
 We do think the slider looks nicest if you use only one of the image OR video columns (the demo uses only "top image").
 If you insist on using more than one, however, the slider will still work.